 - Unused credits can be carried over for up to 5 years

 What an Angel Tax Credit qualifying company looks like

 - Early Stage: Less than 5 years in business; less than $3 million in revenue in previous year; 50 or fewer full-time employees

-- Meets any 1 of 3 tests: Qualify as having high-growth and institutional investment potential; Company has received SBIR/STTR funding; Commercializing tech developed at TN-based research institution
+- Meets any 1 of 3 tests: Qualify as having high-growth and institutional investment potential; Company has received SBIR/STTR funding; Commercializing tech developed at a TN-based research institution

 - Industry restrictions: Cannot be a professional services firm or “primarily” engaged in certain industries (including construction, leisure, hospitality, retail, real estate, insurance, banking, lobbying, alcohol, gambling).
 However, technology companies leveraging disruptive technology and innovating in these industries are qualified